I always knew reading to my kids was important, but this has opened my eyes to how important and how much.

 Today, Better Beginnings reaches over 60,000 families each year throughout Western Australia from Wyndham to Esperance.
 2010 saw the program expand when, as a result of a successful pilot, free reading packs and other resources were made available through local libraries to four and five year old children starting formal schooling.
 By working together, twenty-five libraries and ninety-five schools provided over 8,500 kindergarten and pre-primary children and their families with a free picture book and literacy information reinforcing the importance of shared reading and parental involvement.

 As part of this pilot, the Read To Me I Love It! project was developed in consultation with twenty community councils, health services and schools and trialled with families living in remote Aboriginal communities.
-After the successful 2010 pilot, the program was offered more widely bringing the total to nearly 85 Aboriginal communities and organisations currently participating.
+After the successful 2010 pilot, the program was offered more widely bringing the total to more than 100 Aboriginal communities and organisations currently participating.

-To ensure that all families in Western Australia can share in the reading journey, a community publishing project Creating Books in Communities has seen the development and publication of children's books in Armadale, Katanning and Perth.
-Mirroring the lives of the children and parents of these communities, another three locally illustrated and written books are currently being developed in Belmont, Kununurra and Carnarvon and due to be published later in 2012.
+To ensure that all families in Western Australia can share in the reading journey, a community publishing project Creating Books in Communities has seen the development and publication of children's books in Armadale, Katanning, Perth, Belmont, Kununurra and Carnarvon.
+The books tell the stories of families and children that can be shared with their communities.

 Hairy Tales of Heroboy is for newly independent readers aged six to nine.
 The program aims to encourage children to discover the pleasure of reading and the enjoyment of a range of reading material through a collectible card game that tells an unfolding story of two children on a journey through a twisted fairytale world on their quest to defeat an evil villain.
 The cards also provide a game to appeal to a generation of young readers who are immersed in a highly visual and technological environment.